Configure Multi-Geo support for Power BI Premium

 Limitations and considerations

-A cached query stored in a remote region stays in that region at rest.
-However, other data in transit may go back and forth between multiple geographies.
+- Cached data and queries stored in a remote region stays in that region at rest.
+Additionally the data at rest will be replicated to another region in the same Azure geography for disaster recovery if the Azure geography contains more than one region.
+Data in transit may go back and forth between multiple geographies.

 More questions?
 Try asking the Power BI Community